The Secret of Humility

 "Blessed are the poor in spirit, for theirs is the kingdom of heaven."

 Circumstances in life are designed to humble us, not crush us.
-They are experiences that shape us so that we may taste and have life to the fullest.
-We look at such experiences as threats to our success, but they are the path to true success.
+They are experiences that shape us so that we may live life to the fullest.
+We view such experiences as threats to our success, but they are actually the path to true success.

 "When pride comes, then comes dishonor, but with the humble is wisdom."
 Proverbs 11:2

-The Lord calls for us to purposely humble ourselves before God.
+The Lord calls for us to humble ourselves before God purposely.
 If we humble ourselves, then we need to go through less difficult circumstances to shapen our lives.

 "I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself shall be humbled, but he who humbles himself shall be exalted."
 Luke 18:14